Fell Racing in the Dark Peak

 |Saturday 1st November||Grin ‘n Bear It Fell Race|

-Further details of the events can be found on the series events page, here.
+Full details of all the events and the inclusion of the Curbar Commotion can be found on the series events page, here.

 The Accelerate Gritstone Series for 2014 continues with Inov-8 as series partner, along with Accelerate.
 Inov-8 will again be providing spot prizes for each event and the Gritty Series.